 Option 1: The rotation scheme

-This option involves the establishment of an eligibility list with certifiers who are selected at random from the list, similar to a lottery system.
+This option involved the establishment of an eligibility list with certifiers who are selected at random from the list, similar to a lottery system.

 Option 2: The cab rank scheme

-This option involves the establishment of an eligibility list where the next available certifier would be appointed to work on a development that met the thresholds, similar to a cab rank.
+This option involved the establishment of an eligibility list where the next available certifier would be appointed to work on a development that met the thresholds, similar to a cab rank.